-Large-scale data processing is becoming increasingly common, and has been facilitated by frameworks such as Google's MapReduce [1], which parallelizes and distributes jobs across large clusters.
+Large-scale data processing (cloud computing) is becoming increasingly common, and has been facilitated by frameworks such as Google's MapReduce [1], which parallelizes and distributes jobs across large clusters.
 In particular, Hadoop, the open-source implementation of MapReduce, has been widely used for large-scale data-intensive tasks such as click-log mining, web crawling, image processing, and data analysis.
 Hadoop is widely used at companies such as Yahoo!, Facebook, and Fox Interactive Media, as well as for academic research [2].
 MapReduce clusters process large amounts of data-at Google alone, more than 100,000 MapReduce jobs process more than 20 PB of data daily [1].

-Frameworks such as Hadoop allow users to harness dedicated or virtualized resources in compute clouds to run their data-intensive jobs.
+Frameworks such as Hadoop allow users to harness dedicated or virtualized resources in computing clouds to run their data-intensive jobs.
 The pay-per-use cost model of cloud computing (e.g., commercial datacenters like Amazon's Elastic Compute Cloud (EC2) charge \$0.10-0.80/hour/node for users wishing to use/lease the computation and storage resources) coupled with the scale of the clusters required or instantiated by the users makes cost-management essential.
-An understanding of the characteristics of workloads running in MapReduce environments as well as the factors affecting job-completion times can benefit both the cloud-computing service provider as well as the users: the service provider can use this knowledge to make better scheduling decisions and to provision resources more effectively across diverse workloads, while the user can learn which aspects of their jobs impact their performance and drive down the cost of leasing the cloud-computing resources.
+An understanding of the characteristics of workloads running in MapReduce environments as well as the factors affecting job-completion times can benefit both the cloud-computing service provider as well as the users: the service provider can use this knowledge to make better scheduling decisions and to provision resources more effectively across diverse workloads, while the user can learn which aspects of their jobs impact their performance and drive the cost of leasing the cloud-computing resources.

-To gain insight on MapReduce workloads, we analyzed 10months of trace data from the M45 [3] supercomputing cluster, a production Hadoop environment that Yahoo! administers and has made freely available to select universities for academic research.
+To gain insight on MapReduce workloads, we analyzed 10-months of trace data from the M45 [3] supercomputing cluster, a production Hadoop environment that Yahoo! administers and has made freely available to select universities for systems research.
 The M45 cluster has approximately 400 nodes, 4000 processors, 3 terabytes of memory, and 1.5 petabytes of disk space.
 The cluster runs Hadoop, and uses Hadoop on Demand (HOD) to provision virtual Hadoop clusters over the large physical cluster.
 For the past year, researchers at Carnegie Mellon University have been running diverse data-intensive workloads on M45, such as large-scale graph mining, text and web mining, large-scale computer graphics, natural language processing, machine translation problems, and data-intensive file system applications.
 This paper describes our analysis of the M45 trace data-both black-box OS performance data (such as CPU utilization) and white-box performance data (extracted from native Hadoop logs)-obtained over a 10-month period spanning parts of 2008 and 2009.

 The primary contribution of this paper is to provide a description of the statistical properties of this trace data that will aid other researchers in understanding the performance and failure characteristics of Hadoop jobs running in large-scale real-world clusters for different, often unknown, workloads.
-The main insights from our analysis, as shown in Table I, are that: (i) job completion times and cluster allocation patterns follow a long-tailed distribution and require fair job schedulers [4] to prevent large jobs or heavy users from monopolizing the cluster; (ii) better diagnosis and recovery approaches are needed to reduce error latencies in long-running tasks; (iii) evenly-balanced load across most jobs implies that peercomparison is a suitable strategy for anomaly detection as described in our previous work [6]-[8]; and (iv) low variability in user behavior over short periods of time allows us to exploit temporal locality to predict job completion times.
+The main insights from our analysis, as shown in Table 1, are that: (i) the job completion times and cluster allocation patterns follow a long-tailed distribution; (ii) better diagnosis and recovery approaches are needed to reduce error latencies in long-running tasks; (iii) the evenly-balanced load across most jobs implies that peer-comparison might be a suitable strategy for anomaly detection; and (iv) the low variability in user behavior over short periods of time allows us to exploit temporal locality to predict job completion times.